 Financial accounting traditionally has an external audience.
 In other words, financial statements and reports are generated for people outside of the organization (usually people with a very official purpose for them).
 Here at ScaleFactor, we like to make the argument that your financial statements, developed using financial accounting and its many rules, are the best historical record businesses have of how they’ve done.
 As such, they’re pretty valuable to business owners, too.

-Nevertheless, the intended audience is the primary point of difference between the two and is the reason behind the other key differences, including the standard for accuracy used and timing.
+Nevertheless, the intended audience is the primary point of difference between the two accounting terms and is the reason behind the other key differences, including the standard for accuracy used and timing.

 Your ultimate guide to SMB accounting